Of the iTouch, that is.

 I resolutely avoided even touching Sam’s precious, partly because he wanted me to fall in love with it so much.
 He praised it.
 He waxed enthusiastic.
 He got more efficient because of sweet little things like Grocery Gadget.

 So as of tonight, I’m the owner of an iTouch.
 It’s synchronizing now.
-It won’t have everything I’ve come to expect on the PDA — for instance, ReaderWare doesn’t run on that platform, but there is a suggested workaround for it.
-It has some things I couldn’t get on the PalmOS, like the new official Weight Watchers application, and Grocery Gadget, Pandora, etc. I haven’t found anything that comes anywhere close to the functionality of HealthFiles Plus, unfortunately.
-There are iTouch/iPhone apps which might come close, but there isn’t a companion desktop application for any of the ones I’ve seen, and there’s simply no way I’m going to sit down and enter all of my and Katie’s medical information and history into any portable device!
+It won’t have everything I’ve come to expect on the PDA—for instance, ReaderWare doesn’t run on that platform, but there is a suggested workaround for it.
+It has some things I couldn’t get on the PalmOS, like the new official Weight Watchers application, Grocery Gadget, Pandora, etc. I haven’t found anything that comes anywhere close to the functionality of HealthFiles Plus, unfortunately.2Wakefieldsoft has a new version that’s cloud-based!
+There are iTouch/iPhone apps that might come close, but there isn’t a companion desktop application for any of the ones I’ve seen, and there’s simply no way I’m going to sit down and enter all of my and Katie’s medical information and history into any portable device!

 So speak to me, oh fellow cultists.
 What are your favorite applications?
 (I’m not one for games so much, except the puzzle sort, honestly, although I did grab some of the free ones.)
 And while we’re at it, how do you and your spouse/partner/kids keep your calendars and shared contact information synchronized?
 How do you handle tasks and lists?
 Or are you backing away very, very slowly from the control freaks who would even consider family groupware?